GG1991/madmax/micro/README.md

-# giant
+# micro

 This code solves the microstructure of a composite material, i.e. the RVE (Representative Volume Element).
-In the normal mode will work with a send/recv strategy with *peuge* using the MPI protocol.
+In the normal mode will work with a send/recv strategy with *macro* using the MPI protocol.

 ## Input